leverh/retro-1/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.
+Would be nice to get an attribution but ya'll do what you wanna do anyway 🤷‍♂️

 ## Acknowledgments